zelanko/sql-docs.de-de/docs/relational-databases/partitions/modify-a-partition-function.md

 #### <a name="to-split-a-single-partition-into-two-partitions"></a>So teilen Sie eine einzelne Partition in zwei Partitionen auf

-1. Stellen Sie im **Objekt-Explorer**eine Verbindung mit einer [!INCLUDE[ssDE](../../includes/ssde-md.md)]-Instanz her.
+1. Stellen Sie im **Objekt-Explorer** eine Verbindung mit einer [!INCLUDE[ssDE](../../includes/ssde-md.md)]-Instanz her.

 2. Klicken Sie in der Standardleiste auf **Neue Abfrage**.

 3. Kopieren Sie das folgende Beispiel, fügen Sie es in das Abfragefenster ein, und klicken Sie auf **Ausführen**.

     ```
-    -- Look for a previous version of the partition function “myRangePF1” and deletes it if it is found.
+    -- Look for a previous version of the partition function "myRangePF1" and deletes it if it is found.
     IF EXISTS (SELECT * FROM sys.partition_functions
         WHERE name = 'myRangePF1')
         DROP PARTITION FUNCTION myRangePF1;
     GO
-    -- Create a new partition function called “myRangePF1” that partitions a table into four partitions.
+    -- Create a new partition function called "myRangePF1" that partitions a table into four partitions.
     CREATE PARTITION FUNCTION myRangePF1 (int)
     AS RANGE LEFT FOR VALUES ( 1, 100, 1000 );
     GO